Roout/chat/README.md

 **Main points:**
-1.
-2. to formalize the data exchange even further, the server may implement an API
+1. to formalize the data exchange, the server may implement an API
     - define specific content format
     - parse it.
-3. scheduling system to prioritize incoming requests from clients to accommodate them
+2. scheduling system to prioritize incoming requests from clients to accommodate them
-4. to prevent abuse and maximize availability, the server software may limit the availability to clients (agains DoS attacks)
+3. to prevent abuse and maximize availability, the server software may limit the availability to clients (agains DoS attacks)
-5. encryption should be applied if sensitive information is to be communicated between the client and the server.
+4. encryption should be applied if sensitive information is to be communicated between the client and the server.

 TCP protocol will be used.

 Done:
-[+] read data from client
+[x] read data from client
-[+] pass read data to server
+[x] pass read data to server
-[+] broadcast recieved data to all clients
+[x] broadcast recieved data to all clients
-[+] timely remove all connections that were closed
+[x] timely remove all connections that were closed

-TODO:
+TODO #1:
-Fix errors and add multithreading safety:
+[ ] Fix errors and add multithreading safety:

 [Good answer](https://stackoverflow.com/a/40588070/11468611)
 1. Concurrent execution of functions that access the same socket.